mhunsber/poshservice.template/ReadMe.md

 Packages created from the template require the latest stable version of nssm (2.24.0).
 The prerelease version (2.24.101) of nssm gets stuck during shutdown when online file rotation is enabled.

+Packages created from the template also require at least PowerShell version 5.1, but it is possible to make it compatible with earlier versions of PowerShell by changing the startservice.psd1 file to another format (such as json), and modifying the `chocolateyInstall.ps1` script to read it.

 ## Getting Started

 1. Clone this repository locally.